Tyre, Lebanon: Historical and cultural heritage

 Threats to Tyre's ancient cultural heritage include development pressures and the illegal antiquities trade.
 A highway, planned for 2011, was expected to be built in areas that are deemed archaeologically sensitive.
 A small-scale geophysical survey indicated the presence of archaeological remains at proposed construction sites.
 The sites have not been investigated.
 Despite the relocation of a proposed traffic interchange, the lack of precise site boundaries confuses the issue of site preservation.

 A 2018 study of Mediterranean world heritage sites found that Tyre's City site has "the highest risk of coastal erosion under current climatic conditions, in addition to 'moderate' risk from extreme sea levels."
+Further coastal inspection was conducted in 2019, leading to a new hypothesis about the local relative sea level rise and to discovery of yet unreported submerged coastal structures.

 Like many of the cities in the Levant and in Lebanon, the architecture since the Lebanese Civil War in the 1970s has been of poor quality, which tend to threaten the cultural heritage in the built environment before the war.
 Meanwhile, historical buildings from the Ottoman period like Khan Rabu and Khan Sour / Khan Ashkar have partly collapsed after decades of total neglect and lack of any maintenance whatsoever.

 In 2013, the International Association to Save Tyre (IAST) made headlines when it launched an online raffle in association with Sotheby's to fund the artisans' village Les Ateliers de Tyr at the outskirts of the city.
-Participants could purchase tickets for 100 euros to win the 1914 Man with Opera Hat painting by Pablo Picasso.
+Participants could purchase tickets for 100 euros to win the 1914 Man in the Opera Hat painting by Pablo Picasso.
 The proceeds totaled US$5.26 million.
 The painting was won by a 25-year-old fire-safety official from Pennsylvania.
 IAST president Maha al-Khalil Chalabi is a daughter of feudal lord and politician Kazem el-Khalil.
-In September 2017, she opened "Les Atelier", which is located in the middle of an orangen grove covering an area of 7.300 m2 at the northeastern outskirts of Tyre.
+In September 2017, she opened "Les Atelier", which is located in the middle of an orange grove covering an area of 7.300 m2 at the northeastern outskirts of Tyre.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the Tyre archaeological sites to safeguard them from damage.